A Christmas Prince: The Royal Baby: Plot

 One year after the last film, King Richard and Queen Amber of Aldovia are preparing to welcome their first child.
-As their last official act of the year, Amber and Richard host the king and queen of Penglia in order to renew a sacred treaty.
+As their last official act of the year, Amber and Richard host the king and queen of Penglia to renew a sacred treaty.
+The royal family takes out the ancient scroll treaty to be signed every century in recognition of its first signing 600 years ago.
+It was a truce over a long-running war over the Silk Road.

 Amber's New York friend Melissa has come, not only for the baby shower but also by invitation from Simon, Richard's cousin who few trust due to his attempt to claim the throne two years ago.
 Amber's father Rudy calls to confirm his imminent arrival and availability through the baby's early January due date.

-The royal family takes out the ancient scroll treaty to be signed every century in recognition of its first signing 600 years ago.
-It was a truce over a long-running war over the Silk Road.

 Queen Ming and King Tai arrive on the 21st.
-At their arrival celebration, Simon discloses that the attaché to the Penglian royals Lynn went to Oxford together.
+At their arrival celebration, Simon discloses that the attaché to the Penglian royals Lynn was at Oxford with him.
 Melissa soon begins to feel uncomfortable with their connection.
 Amber breaches the idea to Ming that they sign the treaty, alongside their kings, but she is initially against changing the tradition.

 Sahil, the party planner, arrives with Amber's NYC friend Andy.
 Having met at the wedding, when Andy lost his job at the magazine they joined forces and rebranded his wedding planning company.
 They were hired to throw the baby shower.

-On the morning of the 22nd, this treaty is soon discovered to be missing, just as they start the signing ceremony.
+On the morning of the 22nd, the treaty is soon discovered to be missing, just as they start the signing ceremony.
 As a blizzard has just ended, they know that the treaty and whoever stole it are still in the palace.
-Amber and Richard task Simon and Emily with distracting the Penglians so they can seek the treaty.
+Amber and Richard task Simon and Emily with distracting the Penglians so they can locate the treaty.

 Simon was able to distract the other royals only a short time before they wandered off.
 Meanwhile Emily and the former queen come across an ancient curse which threatens Amber and Richard's first born child.
 It kicks in if the peace treaty is not signed by midnight of the 24th.